Earn While You Learn

 • High school diploma or equivalent

-• Six months of employment as a UVA Medical Cetner employee with at least six months of employment within Peri-Operative Services or applicable procedural area (Labor & Delivery, Endoscopy, Interventional Radiology, Cath Lab, ect.) prior to classwork start date
+• One year of employment as a UVA Medical Center employee with at least six months of employment within Peri-Operative Services or applicable procedural area (Labor & Delivery, Endoscopy, Interventional Radiology, Cath Lab, etc.) prior to program start.

 • Employee in good standing with performance and attendance